 - Don’t focus on attacking but on loving each other.

-- If there are volatile emotions brewing, give both of you some space to cool down.
+- If there are volatile emotions brewing, give both of you space to cool down.

 - When the dust has settled, reinforce your love for each other.
 Talk with a cooled head and figure out ways to solve the problem… together.

 The forgiving, open and free nature of children is your true nature.
 Inside each angry person is a hurt child trying to connect.
-Remember that the next time you feel stubborn. 🙂
+Remember that whenever you are with your loved ones.

-Share this post with your partner to let him/her know you care.
+Share this post with your loved ones to let them know you care.
 Read as well: